 - 1 bunch fresh spinach (approximately 10 ounces), rinsed and stems trimmed

 - 1 teaspoon kosher salt, plus more for salting water

-To Make the Dough: On a large, clean work surface, pour flour in a mound.
+For the Dough: On a large, clean work surface, pour flour in a mound.
 Make a well in the center about 4 inches wide.
 Pour whole egg, egg yolks, spinach purée, and salt into well and, using a fork, beat thoroughly.
 When combined, gradually incorporate flour into the eggs until a wet, sticky dough has formed.

 Press the heel of your hand into the ball of dough, pushing forward and down.
-Rotate the ball 45 degrees and repeat.
+Rotate the ball 45° and repeat.
 Continue until dough develops a smooth, elastic texture similar to a firm ball of Play-Doh.
 If dough feels too wet, add flour in 1 teaspoon increments.
 If dough feels too dry, add water slowly using a spray bottle.

 Wrap ball of dough tightly in plastic wrap and rest on countertop for 30 minutes.

 To Roll the Pasta: Meanwhile, place a sheet of parchment paper on a tray or cutting board and dust lightly with flour.
 Unwrap rested dough and cut into quarters.
 Set one quarter on work surface and re-wrap remaining dough.
 With a rolling pin, flatten the quarter of dough into an oblong shape about 1/2 inch thick.

 Set pasta maker to widest setting and pass dough 3 times through the machine at this setting.